-Is it better if your heart stops in a mall?
+Would you prefer if your heart stopped in a hospital or a mall?

 That's the question asked by a recent New England Journal of Medicine paper -- or at least, that's how the study has been widely interpreted by the media.